 Admit a Similar Mistake that You Made, First.

-One way to subtly let the other person see that he or she made a mistake is to tell a self-deprecating story.
-My dad used this technique with me a lot while I was growing up.
-I try to use it as often as possible when I coach my kids or folks who work with me.
+Admit a Similar Mistake that You Made One way to subtly let the other person see that he or she made a mistake is to tell a self-deprecating story.
+My dad used this technique with me when I was younger.
+I use it as often as possible when I coach my kids or team members.
 It works surprisingly well in most cases.
-(That is assuming that we have a positive balance in the relationship account.)

 Years ago, I received a call from a long-term client who had a meeting the following day with his boss.
-The boss was in the process of highering a consulting firm to do about three months’ worth of work for the company.
-However, the consultants had been a little vague on the exact scope of the project.
-They were also a little vague on the overall cost of the project as well.
-My client mentioned to his boss that perhaps my company could present an additional proposal for the job.
-I had just finished teaching a class in Boston, so I had to fly home.
+He needed a proposal from me for that meeting.
+I had just finished teaching a class in Boston and had to fly home.
 I also had a connecting flight in Philadelphia.

 “Can you make sure I get the proposal by 8 AM in the morning?” asked my client.

-I replied with, “I’ll find a way to make it happen.”
+I replied, “I’ll find a way to make it happen.”

 When you take corrective actions like the story above and let the employee save face, annual evaluations are easier as well.
 The most important difference between constructive and destructive criticism in employee evaluations is for there to be no surprises in the process.
 If you are a great coach, an employee evaluation should be like an award ceremony not a funeral.
 Don’t wait to give feedback.
 Do your coaching throughout the year.

 Give positive feedback whenever you can.
 In situations where you have to be critical, ask questions or tell a self-deprecating story.
-That way, when you get to the annual performance review, you won’t need to give constructive criticism!
+That way, when you get to the annual performance review, you won’t need to give negative feedback!